2

 What can I do with a radiation protection degree?

 An entry-level radiation protection degree prepares individuals for roles such as radiation safety technician, health physicist, or radiation safety officer.
-These positions involve monitoring radiation levels, ensuring compliance with safety regulations, and using tools like dosimeters and survey meters in medical, industrial, or research settings.
+These positions involve monitoring radiation levels, ensuring compliance with safety standards, and using tools like dosimeters and survey meters in medical, industrial, or research settings.

 How to get into radiation protection?